Alluxio/alluxio/docs/en/compute/Presto-Iceberg.md

 SELECT * FROM person;
 ```

-As well as examining the files in Alluxio:
+As well as examine the files in Alluxio:

 ```shell
 $ bin/alluxio fs ls /person